Back to About

 RANSOR

-A multi-class US trademark filing strategy for a Middle Eastern gaming hardware company expanding into the American market.
+A four-class US trademark filing for a Bahrain-based gaming hardware company expanding into the US market.

 Read case study